nitin272/ROS_INTRODUCTION/README.md

 ## 📌 Project Overview

-**ROS (Republic of Subjiwala)** is a web platform modernizing the traditional vegetable market by digitally connecting vendors, consumers, and investors.
+**ROS (Republic of Sabjiwala)** is a web platform modernizing the traditional vegetable market by digitally connecting vendors, consumers, and investors.
 Built with **React.js**, the platform offers seamless onboarding for vendors, easy shopping for consumers, and clear value for investors.

 This repository contains the source code and content plan for the ROS website.